davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/add-attention-mechanism.md

 Many people bash on transformers because they are expensive, but if you're only thinking about attention mechanisms then it will only be expensive if you take advantage of their scalability.
 If you don't, they are by design meant to be cheaper (goal #1).
-The Transformer model itself has a scalability (because it has both encoders and decoders) has scalability issues, however.
+The Transformer model itself (because it has both encoders and decoders) has scalability issues, however.
 See [Transformer (machine learning model) - Alternative]( https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)#Alternatives).

-The original authors were probably smart enough to keep it to three points because they know most ML practioners have a short [Attention span](https://en.wikipedia.org/wiki/Attention_span), but I'll add some other goals behind adopting an attention mechanism.
+The original authors were probably smart enough to keep it to three points because they know most ML practioners have a short [Attention span](https://en.wikipedia.org/wiki/Attention_span), but I'll add a fourth goal: Generalizability.

 ### Generalizability